News & Updates

 ● Spread the word - like us and share us on social media, and through your social networks.

-● Switch your KiwiSaver to an ethical fund and/or invest in an ethical managed fund.
+● Switch your KiwiSaver to a Mindful fund and/or invest in a Mindful investment fund.
 Then let your friends, colleagues and communities know they can invest ethically too.

 In Q&A, Barry and Karen provided more details about Mindful Money.